cod3-assassin/JavaScript-Topics/README.md

 7. **Type Coercion:** Understand the concept of type coercion in JavaScript.

+8. **Working with Strings:** Explore string manipulation and declaration in JavaScript.

+9. **String Challenge:** A simple challenge to uppercase the first letter of a string.

+10. **Working with Numbers:** Learn about number manipulation, conversion to strings, and concatenation rules.

+11. **Math Object:** Explore the Math object and its methods in detail.

+12. **Number Challenge:** Engage in a challenge related to numbers to solidify learning.

+13. **Date and Time Methods:** Understand date and time manipulation methods and their usage.

+14. **Date Object:** Learn about creating Date objects and different ways to declare and access dates, along with using the Intl API for date and time.

 ## Content in the Arrays and Objects Folder

 1. **Array Basics:** Get started with arrays in JavaScript, including declaration and memory addressing.